ipums/ipums.github.io/README.md

 Most front matter variables have site-wide defaults, so you don't need to worry about setting them in each post.
 The minimum set of front matter fields you should include in each post are title, author and categories.
 A teaser is strongly encouraged, and tags are optional but also encouraged.
 There are other variables which can be used to change the layout of a post or otherwise alter behavior, but the site editors would generally add these if needed.

-For the `categories` variable, the set of allowable values is XXX coming soon XXX.
+For the `categories` variable, the set of allowable values is [Code Data DevCulture Infrastructure News Team].
+The site code expects only these six categories - please don't invent new ones.

 #### Blog Post Content - Kramdown Markdown